 “I don’t really see the point of doing this”

-We mentioned earlier the project team were almost all engaged in project.
+As we mentioned earlier the project team were almost all engaged in the project.
 But we did have one loose cannon who wasn’t totally on board.

 Surprisingly, this was the digital marketer we’d seconded from the brand team.
 You’d have thought a “digital” person would have been one of the earliest converts.

 But, no. This guy had a view that his role was to drive consumers through a branded journey.
 And that “sales” would take care of themselves after this.